 Offices become social hubs where employees connect, build relationships, and strengthen company culture.

-Learn more about how workplace analytics for hybrid work can help optimize office space and improve utilization.
+Learn more about how workplace analytics can help optimize office space and improve utilization.
+For companies dealing with unused desks or uneven weekly attendance, desk hoteling can help make office space more flexible, efficient, and aligned with real demand.

 This creates challenges such as: